Arcadia at the End of the El Lines

 That large regional nature parks were a good idea was accepted among progressive elements by the turn of the 20th century.
 Among the recommendations of the special park commission appointed by Mayor Carter Harrison in 1903 was creation of a green belt around the city linked by scenic boulevards to the city’s own park and boulevard system.
 Jens Jensen and Prairie School architect Dwight Perkins are usually thought the key figures in this drive.
 They surveyed Chicagoland’s significant natural areas, cataloging potential park and preserve sites according to their ecological features.
 Several of these sites—along the Des Plaines and Little Calumet rivers and in the Skokie Marsh region—were included in the commission’s proposal for a system of “Forest Parks and Country Pleasure Roads."

 The rest of the suburbanizing counties followed suit, more or less in the order in which each came to perceive that development was laying waste to a green and open countryside that locals had come to take for granted.
 Du Page, Will, and Kane counties had forest preserve districts before the end of the 1920s.
-The urge to set aside open land was not felt in some rural counties for another generation or two; Lake County set up theirs in 1958, and a sprawl-threatened McHenry set up the equivalent in 1971 in the form of a county conservation district.
+The urge to set aside open land was not felt in some rural counties for another generation or two; Lake County did not set up its commission until 1958, and not until sprawl threatened McHenry County in 1971 that it set up the equivalent in the form of a county conservation district.

-They are not parks in the familiar sense.
-The forest preserve pioneered in Chicagoland is a hybrid—part park and part nature preserve that in concept and management are more akin to state parks than to urban parks.
+The forest preserves are not parks in the familiar sense but a hybrid part park and part nature preserve that in concept and management is more akin to state parks than to urban parks.
 While recreational facilities abound in the preserves, they support activities deemed compatible with the larger mandate to preserve nature.
 Parking and picnicking is usually relegated to the fringe of each property; the rest is minimally developed to support fishing and birding, hiking and cycling, horseback riding and skiing, and similar low-impact pastimes.
 Preserve managers over the years have been tempted into more conventional projects now and then—the Brookfield Zoo and the Chicago Botanic Garden were built on Cook County forest preserves—but on the whole the original injunction to protect and preserve the flora, fauna, and scenery of the region has been honored with a fidelity unusual in Chicagoland government.

 Whatever its other virtues, the publicly-owned system of green spaces was barely sufficient for the Chicagoland area as it existed in 1920.
-Indeed, after three-quarters of a century, the Cook County Forest Preserve District not yet acquired all the 75,000 acres that its authorizing legislation allowed it to hold.
-Acquisitions that had been on the original forest preserve shopping list compiled by Dwight Perkins and his colleagues still have not been acquired; in 1985, for example, local naturalists were making the same arguments Perkins did (and with the same results) for turning the wetlands round Lake Calumet into a ecological park.
+Indeed, acquisitions that had been on the original forest preserve shopping list compiled by Dwight Perkins and his colleagues still have not been acquired; in 1985, for example, local naturalists were making the same arguments Perkins did (and with the same results) for turning the wetlands round Lake Calumet into a ecological park.

 Such has been the expansion of the population that the original green belt has become more like a necktie, and calls to expand it began to be heard in the 1960s.
 One voice in that chorus belonged to the Openlands Project.
 Like the backers of the original forest preserve system, Openlands has roots in Chicago’s progressive reformers.
 (It started as a committee of the Welfare Council of Metropolitan Chicago.)
-Later, as an independent nonprofit, became a general advocate of open space and conservation in the Chicagoland area, and played key roles in developing the Illinois Prairie Path, Goose Lake Prairie, Midewin National Tallgrass Prairie, Old Plank Road Trail,the Illinois & Michigan Canal corridor, urban forestry, and the now-independent Friends of the Chicago River.
+Later, as an independent nonprofit, became a general advocate of open space and conservation in the Chicagoland area, and played key roles in developing the Illinois Prairie Path, Goose Lake Prairie, Old Plank Road Trail,the Illinois & Michigan Canal corridor, among other projects.

 In 1990, Openlands released its 21st Century Open Space Plan, which, as its predecessor did in 1903, called for several large regional green reserves.
 And as happened nearly a century earlier, this was to be achieved by the acquisition of properties that no longer needed for their original purposes.
 The chances of worker insurrection having been quelled, for example, the U.S. government in the 1990s decided it no longer needed Fort Sheridan on the North Shore.
 Its wooded lake bluffs were the last bit of lake shore in public hands, and 259 acres of that base was transferred to the Lake County Forest Preserve District.